The page has been translated by Gen AI.

 Reference

-Logging in with an authentication key
+Log in with authentication key

 • Private endpoint : [registryname-registryid].scr.private.[region].[offering].samsungsdscloud.com